-The security threat posed to the coalition members in the first Gulf War, in contrast to the humanitarian challenge posed to NATO in the Kosovo campaign, also affected operations.
-The security threat galvanized the coalition, gave the member states a clear objective, and helped them understand their central goals and decide on strategies for attaining those goals.
+The security threat posed to the coalition members in the first Gulf War in contrast to the humanitarian challenge posed to NATO in the Kosovo campaign also affected operations.
+The security threat galvanized the coalition, gave the member states a clear objective, and helped them understand their central

+Threat Burden Sharing Coalition or Alliance Cohesion First Gulf War Coalition in Opera- tion Desert Shield/ Desert Storm Immediate threat perceived by some contributors to coalition, though not to all US largest con- tributor, especially in terms of forces, but other countries offset US incremental costs in terms of money to fight war.
+Coalition Cohesion relatively easy to maintain and sustain NATO in Operation Allied Force Humanitarian crisis that posed threat of regional instability to some member states US bore brunt of costs to Operation Allied Force, though European allies bore brunt of peacekeep- ing costs in the wake of Operation Allied Force Alliance Cohesion more difficult to maintain and sustain goals and decide on strategies for attaining those goals.
 The humanitarian threat in Kosovo did not culminate in a similar benefit for NATO member states.
 As the alliance faced a humanitarian crisis in its own backyard in the aftermath of the Cold War on the eve of its 50th anniversary, there was a belief that something needed to be done to show that its utility was enduring.
-However, these were political rather than military or operational objectives.
+These were political rather than military or operational objectives, however.
 Further, defining these objectives clearly, let alone specifying strategies for attaining those objectives, was difficult.
 The United States really was the only country with the capability to undertake the mission, yet it did not want to commit ground troops.
 The European states wanted control of the situation but were technologically not in a place to do so.
-Rather than providing a template for the future of the alliance, the Kosovo campaign revealed fissures in that organization (table 3).
+The Kosovo campaign revealed fissures in the alliance rather than provide a template for its future.